mrbullwinkle/availability-minion/availability-minion/instructions.md

 4. Run `sc create <new_service_name> binPath "path-to-availability-minion\availability-minion.exe"`

 ![Create service command prompt](../media/create-service.png)
+5. Copy your config.txt file to `C:\Windows\System32` (I will fix this later so the file doens't need to be in this location).

-5. services.msc
+6. services.msc
-6. Start your service
+7. Start your service

 ![Services.msc window](../media/services.msc.png)